-This is a 9-12 week employment contract.
 As a team the leaders need to be prepared for in camping, campfire cooking, hiking, general wilderness safety, water safety and community service work.

-Trip leaders must be at least 21-years-old with a clean driving record, Wilderness First Aid, CPR and Lifeguard certifications and valid passport before the start of the summer.
+Trip leaders must be at least 21-years-old with a clean driving record, Wilderness First Aid, CPR and Lifeguard certifications.

 Coniston has 3 Registered Nurses working each session.
-The infirmary staff works together with a head nurse to originate, update and monitor health care, maintain records, and keep up-to-date reports on each child and staff member for ACA standards, NH resident camp standards, YMCA standards and insurance purposes.
+The infirmary staff works together with a charge nurse to originate, update and monitor health care, maintain records, and keep up-to-date reports on each child and staff member for ACA standards, NH resident camp standards, YMCA standards and insurance purposes.

 Our kitchen staff has their own scheduling system.
 Positions include cook, baker, prep-cook, dining room manager, and dishwashers.
 We have international staff living at camp and working on the team.
 We have many staff that live on-site, but also have other staff who live locally and commute to camp either full time or part time.